gcallipo/DSP-Stuff/README.md

        Spectral subtractio  https://youtu.be/6Mxtmje6WIE

+ #### HF PRE Selector schematic:

+	This is a schematic written on Kicad free software to build a good HF filter reception frontend for any Short Wave Radio Receiver.
+Inside the project you can find also a PDF version of schematic.
+	I use two cheap multiplexer modules and some passive components to define each filter band.
+	It was successfully tested with the Radio DSP SDR Receiver

 #### NOTE:

-All software included in the projects are intended as opensources.
+All software and hw schematics included in the projects are intended as opensources.
-(Updated on 08.02.2022)
+(Updated on 08.08.2022)